Saiki, Japan: What to pack, what to wear, and when to go [2024]

 June

-If you vacation in Saiki during June, you might find that it is warm and somewhat rainy.
+If you visit Saiki during June, you may notice that it is warm and somewhat rainy.
 Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the low 60s F (high 10s C).
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: